 The business owner (and their team) should be able to understand them.
 In addition, that might require an explanation (for example, not everyone immediately understands what the lifetime value of a customer is, or a working capital ratio).

 You will need to be able to easily identify and capture the data that you want to measure.
 For instance, implement systems to make something measurable.
 Or, to count something you hadn’t previously counted (number of customer complaints, for example).
 This tangible measurement will drive business success.

 Good numbers should be delivered regularly and monthly works well for many business numbers.
 There can be times when weekly is appropriate (or necessary).
 However, often that doesn’t give you a big enough sample of data and you end up with wild fluctuations in your numbers.
 Start with monthly and be sure to deliver the numbers promptly after the end of the month.
 It may be the case that three weeks later they’ve possibly changed again.

 Start your Conversations

 In conclusion, now you know that numbers drive business.
 It’s time to get started.
 There are also three webinars to go with this series, just click the links to watch.
 The event recordings Webinar Recording Part 1 , Webinar Recording Part 2 and Webinar Recording Part 3 cover the same topics.

 YOU MIGHT ALSO BE INTERESTED IN

 Not all of your customers may be worth keeping but for most bookkeepers and accountants, it’s important that you can keep most of them for as long as possible.
-How do you do that in an environment where many of your competitors are competing aggressively on price?...
+Differentiate your Bookkeeping Business and derive business insights for your clients.
+How do you do that in...

 Unless you’ve been living under a rock, you’ll have seen plenty of advice from the ‘thought leaders’ in the accounting industry that the future is in advisory services, not in compliance.
 That sounds good, exciting even but it’s also daunting for many accountants and...